aleksdenni/some.game/README.md

 # some.game
-Rock paper scissors etc. game with many different moves.
+Rock, paper, scissors and etc. game with many different moves.

 Different moves are added using arguments